Mike has his GED along with a small handful of purple participation ribbons from being on a swim team.

 OUR FIRST COMMERCIAL SPACE

 We ended up getting a commercial space, which made it the fourth time moving the workshop in less then a year.
-After five months in the new space, we have nine wonderful employees and are quickly outgrowing our new space.
+After five months in the new space, we had nine wonderful employees and were quickly outgrowing our new space.